MPAS-Dev/compass/docs/tutorials/dev_add_rrm.rst

 .. code-block:: bash

   # this one will take a while the first time
-  ./conda/configure_compass_env.py --conda $HOME/mambaforge --env_name compass_yam
+  ./conda/configure_compass_env.py --conda $HOME/miniforge --env_name compass_yam

-If you don't already have Mambaforge installed in the directory pointed to by ``--conda``, it will be installed automatically for you.
+If you don't already have Miniforge3 installed in the directory pointed to by ``--conda``, it will be installed automatically for you.
 If all goes well, you will have a file named ``load_compass_yam*.sh``, where the details of the ``*`` depend on your specific machine and compilers.
 For example, on